raybellis/draft-durand-doa-over-dns/draft-durand-doa-over-dns.md

 The DOA-MEDIA-TYPE field is presented as a single &lt;character-string&gt;.

-The DOA-DATA is presented as Base64 encoded data {{!RFC3548}}.
-White space is permitted within the Base64 data.
+The DOA-DATA is presented as Base64 encoded data {{!RFC3548}} unless the DOA-DATA is empty in which case it is presented as a single dash character ("-", ASCII 45).
+White space is permitted within Base64 data.

 # Security Considerations {#security}